 COMPULSORY PURCHASE AND COMPENSATION

 Melissa has attracted particular attention for her strength in promoting "tricky compulsory purchase orders".
-She is interested in and enjoys CPO work.
-In addition to town and country planning CPOs, she has also advised in relation to CPOs under the Housing Act.
+She is interested in and enjoys CPO work, with notable success in relation to the recent successful promotion of the Aylesbury Estate CPO, a controversial estate regeneration scheme in Southwark.
+She is presently advising on other estate regeneration proposals.
+In addition to town and country planning CPOs, she has also advised in relation to CPOs under the Highways and Housing Acts.
 As part of her major CPO/planning inquiry work, Melissa was part of a team representing Schroders and Stanhope plc, objecting successfully to Croydon Council's controversial proposals at the Croydon Gateway site.

 Recent clients include:

 - Southwark Council (Aylesbury Estate)